Tim Bentinck

-He was a member of the House of Lords from 1997 to 1999.
+As the Earl of Portland, Bentinck was a member of the House of Lords from 1997 to 1999.
 He is also Count Bentinck in the peerage of the Holy Roman Empire.

 Early life

 The son of the non-conformist intellectual Henry Bentinck, Portland was born on a sheep station in Barton, Tasmania, Australia, but moved with his family to Berkhamsted in England at the age of two.
 He was educated at a prep school, then Harrow School, and finally at the University of East Anglia, where he spent much of his time on productions of its drama society, before receiving a BA degree in the History of Art.
 After graduation, he trained in acting at the Bristol Old Vic Theatre School.

 Career

 Bentinck has been an actor since 1978 and is known for the roles of David Archer in the BBC Radio 4 series The Archers and Tom Lacey in the BBC TV drama series By the Sword Divided (1983–85).
 He is also a voice-over artist, having provided the voice of James Bond for the video-game The World Is Not Enough (Nintendo 64 and PlayStation version), and the voice of Roger Radcliffe in 101 Dalmatians II: Patch's London Adventure.
 Between 1990 and 2006 he was also the voice of "Mind The Gap" on the London Underground Piccadilly line.
 Bentinck has a long list of theatre, television and film credits.
 He appeared in The Thick of It in 2005 and 2007 and starred with David Jason in The Royal Bodyguard in 2012.

-As himself, Bentinck has appeared on Call My Bluff, won a round of University Challenge, Celebrity Mastermind, Pointless Celebrities and beaten Judith Keppel on science in Celebrity Eggheads.
+As himself, Bentinck has appeared on Call My Bluff, won a round of University Challenge, appeared on Celebrity Mastermind and Pointless Celebrities, and beaten Judith Keppel on science in Celebrity Eggheads.

 Bentinck has revoiced Gérard Depardieu in the film Nouvelle France, and Chow Yun Fat in Crouching Tiger, Hidden Dragon.
 He has provided post-production voices for many major US and UK film and television productions since helping provide the voices of both Scottish and English armies alongside Mel Gibson in Braveheart.

 His first film role was as 'Harris', Roger Moore's lieutenant in North Sea Hijack; other film roles include William Goldman's The Year of the Comet, the western, The Pride of Wade Ellison as well as the short film, Locked Up by Bugsy Riverbank Steel – winner of Best Foreign Short Film at the Lanzarote Film Festival in 2013.
 Also Fast Girls, The Redistributors, Rule Number Three with Nicholas Hoult, The Pirates of Penzance with Kevin Kline, Trevor Nunn's Twelfth Night, Vanity Fair, the U-boat commander in Enigma, Fantastic Beasts and Where to Find Them, and many short and student films.
 In 2018 he starred with Jack Roth as Conrad in the Netflix movie, Us And Them.
 He played the role of Frederick Forsyth in the BBC television film Reg (2016).